teambition/limbo/README.md

 3. `aggregate` function in mongoose do not auto cast variables to ObjectId or anything else, so you should take case of these variables and do not use them in the `rpc` provider. (for the reason JSON only accept data)

 # Changelog
+## 0.3.1
+- emit `bind` event when methods are loaded from rpc server

 ## 0.3.0
 - remove mongoose dependency and change the initial function